 The University of Missouri requires each student participating on an MU study abroad program maintain broad health and accident insurance, including emergency travel insurance, during the entire duration of their study abroad program.
 To comply with this requirement, the University of Missouri requires that all participants enrolled in the following insurance coverage, with an exception for some affiliated programs (see below).

-- Comprehensive health insurance: International accident and sickness coverage from GeoBlue
+- International health insurance: International accident and sickness coverage from GeoBlue

-- Emergency evacuation insurance: Coverage for emergency security evacuations and transportation from UnitedHealthcare Global
+- Emergency security evacuation insurance: Coverage for emergency security evacuations and transportation from UnitedHealthcare Global

 Mizzou Study Abroad enrolls participants on their programs in the GeoBlue and UnitedHealthcare Global insurance, and the cost of insurance coverage is billed directly to students’ MU accounts.